Getting Started

 What you'll be able to do

-• Generate a project report in collaboration with Claude Cowork.
+• Produce a polished project report in collaboration with Claude Cowork.

 • Tell the difference between quality and AI slop — and engineer for quality.